 Last year, I wrote a post on 5 Sicilian words and phrases to use on the island.
 The article proved popular, so I decided to write another!
 This time, it’s all about Venetian dialect phrases for travelers visiting the region.

 Veneto — a brief background

-There are several provinces in Veneto, which include Verona, Padova, Vicenza and Belluno.
-Within these provinces are some large municipalities — some which are known for exporting wine.
-The region’s important for wine growing, and produces some well-known names including Pinot Grigot, Soave, and my favourite, Prosecco.
+The region’s important for wine growing, and produces some well-known names including Pinot Grigot, Soave, and my favorite, Prosecco.
 If wine doesn’t float your boat, the region’s food, such as Grana Padano, is also very good.